y330/Pydash/README.md

+Disclaimer: Some assets in this project may not be owened by the owner of this repository, Yonah Aviv.

-Pydash is not affiliated with Robtop Games, the creators of Geometry Dash
+Pydash is not affiliated with Geometry Dash by Robtop Games